enram/bird-migration-flow-visualization/documentation/stsm-report.md

 * Follow-up meeting with same participants as introduction meeting and invitees from UvA, NLeSC and surfSARA.
 * Prioritize remaining milestones
-* Discuss aim and structure of a data challenge to be organized in the coming year, based on the experience of this STSM
+* Discuss aim and structure of a visualization challenge to be organized in the coming year, based on the experience of this STSM
 * **Milestone**: [visualization with altitude band selection](https://github.com/enram/bird-migration-flow-visualization/issues?milestone=2&state=closed)
 * Upload reflectivity-ppi data
 * **Milestone**: [documented bird migration data](https://github.com/enram/case-study/issues?milestone=1&state=closed)